Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/static-analysis.md

 ## Considerations

 - Disabling static analysis means that features of the VS Code extension that depend on SQL comprehension will be unavailable.
-- Static analysis might fail (for example, dynamic SQL constructs or unrecognized UDFs) and requires `static_analysis: off`.
+- Static analysis might fail in some cases (for example, dynamic SQL constructs or unrecognized UDFs) and may require setting `static_analysis: off`.
 For more examples, refer to [When should I turn static analysis off?](/docs/fusion/new-concepts#when-should-i-turn-static-analysis-off).